 Often people ask if there is a CD of just accompaniment and, to date, there is no comprehensive CD of all of the hymns in the two hymnals.
 MP3 files of some of the songs in Singing the Journey can be found at the Singing the Journey website, and some of our congregations have created CDs of accompaniment for the public domain hymns in Singing the Living Tradition.

 The Abraham Lincoln Unitarian Universalist Church in Springfield, IL has recorded two CDs of piano accompaniment (including an introduction and all verses) to hymns from Singing the Living Tradition.
 One contains thirty "favorite" hymns, and the other is a collection of Christmas holiday hymns.
 Contact the Abraham Lincoln Unitarian Universalist Church for purchase information.

 The Association for Unitarian Universalist Music Ministries (AUUMM) "nurtures, educates, and inspires UU music leaders to create dynamic and transformative music ministries" everywhere from our largest multi-staff congregations to our smallest lay-led fellowships.

 Insights and Instructions: a collection of essays and articles with information on everything from how to read the rhythms in the hymnal supplement, to how to be an effective songleader for your congregation, to ways to think about the ministry of the music director.

 New Music: UU Composers

-And if you want to explore new music by Unitarian Universalist composers, explore the UUMN Composers Database.
+And if you want to explore new music by Unitarian Universalist composers, explore the AUUMM Composers Database.